sjshide/sjshide.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Data Scientist at NORAD&USNORTHCOM.
+I'm a Research Staff Member at Institute for Defense Analyses.
+I'm working at the Missile Defense Agency.

-Before that, I was a Data Scientist at [ModelOp](https://www.modelop.com/).
-Most of my work involved helping our clients with DS-type modeling (mainly in finance).
-I also helped support our main goal - getting ML models into production and in front of business users.
+Before that, I was a Data Scientist NORAD/USNORTHCOM and a Data Scientist at [ModelOp](https://www.modelop.com/).

 Prior to that, I did my math PhD at [UIC](https://mscs.uic.edu/), where I studied algebraic geometry and commutatitve algebra under [Kevin Tucker](https://kftucker.people.uic.edu/home/).
 My thesis was on Limit F-Signature functions.
 I also took a bunch of DS and ML classes in my last few years.